nichogx/DiscordRoleSync/CONTRIBUTING.md

 ## Refactors

-This code was written a while ago, in a time where I was not that familiar with Java.
+This code was written a while ago, in a time when I was not that familiar with Java.
 There is a lot of room for improvement.
-Refactors are very very welcome, especially if it makes the code more testable (with unit tests).
+Refactors are very, very welcome, especially if it makes the code more testable (with unit tests).

 ## Getting a Review